alcides-schulz/Tucano/README.md

 Running Tucano
 --------------
 Version 8.0 and earlier supports XBoard protocol.
-Starting from version 9.00 it supports UCI protocol, which is recommended to use.
+Starting from version 9.00 it supports UCI protocol, which is the recommended protocol to use.

 Syzygy endgame tablebases
 -------------------------